-WE shall now finish our discussion of this subject for the present, by giving a résumé of the different defects that we have touched upon from time to time, and which we consider it will be necessary for any bill to remedy that professes to be an effective and comprehensive measure of bankruptcy reform.
-The primary duty that such an Act of Parliament has to perform, is to secure us the administration of the bankrupt law with cheapness, simplicity, and despatch.
-The framers of such an act, and the men whose duty it is to discuss its merits and demerits in committee, are unfortunately, in most cases, utterly ignorant of the practical details of the court.
-It is for this reason that we feel compelled to dwell upon the glaring defects of the present rotten and ineffective system to an extent that may seem wearisome to persons not directly interested nuation that LOUIS NAPOLEON'S Government has been gratuitously attacked.
-It recklessness of the Empire.
-We have taken a decided part, but it has not been the part was the Emperor who began the controversy.
-Aimed at by Italians, he denounced the of faction or of levity."
-English; he gave official circulation to præ-NOBLE PRESSURE FROM WITHOUT. torian insolence; he dictated a round im-THERE was a noble Lord who, in 1881, ofpeachment to the English Cabinet, Parliament, and nation; an apology which was fered to arm his tenantry in order to beat extorted from him by honourable_expostula- down the cry for a Reform Bill.
-That heretions has not been published in France; it ditary Conservative was a fierce declaimer is he, therefore, who raises a painful question, against the 'pressure from without.'
-He and renders recriminations unavoidable.
-Lord | did not appear to understand that buckling PALMERSTON excuses, easily enough, the on the swords of the yeomanry to stifle the violence of the French colonels, adopted public opinion of the towns would have been selemnly by the French Government, but 'pressing' with a vengeance.
-Lords and he blames Parliamentary observations, which, so far from being violent, are not even hostile, and appeals to English public opi- publish books containing statements of deliin the subject; and watch and report upon the scope, character, and intent of the measure that has been forced upon the present Government by the unanimous cry of the mercantile classes for an improved commercial tribunal.
-Apart from the fact that bad law, and bad law administration, make bad morals, the existence of such a court warrants a full discussion when we know that in its present state, with all the preju-dice and indignation felt against it by the trading community, it receives assets in the course of the year amounting, at a fair calculation, to four hundred thousand pounds, two-thirds of which it retains or wastes, distributing one-third only to the creditors.
+WE shall now finish our discussion of this upon from time to time, and which we concomprehensive measure of bankruptcy reform. liament has to perform, is to secure us the administration of the bankrupt law with cheapness, simplicity, and despatch.
+The framers of such an act, and the men whose duty it is to discuss its merits and demerits in committee, are unfortunately, in most cases, utterly ignorant of the practical dewe feel compelled to dwell upon the glaring defects of the present rotten and ineffective system to an extent that may seem wearisome to persons not directly interested in the subject; and watch and report upon the soope, character, and intent of the meaafe that has been forced upon the present Government by the unanimous cry of the mercantile classes for an improved commercial tribunal.
+Apart from the fact that bad law, and bad law administration, make bad morals, the existence of such a court warrants a full discussion when we know that in its present state, with all the prejudice and indignation felt against it by the trading community, it receives assets in the course of the year amounting, at a fair calculation, to four hundred thousand pounds, two-thirds of which it retains or wastes, distributing one-third only to the credi-